 Related: The Rebels of Libya

-"My cousin went to Syria in 2012, and right now even his family doesn't know whether he is dead or alive.
+"My cousin went to Syria in 2012 and right now even his family don't know if he is dead or alive.
 It is heartbreaking," he says.

 The Tunisian interior ministry estimates that at least 2,400 of its citizens have joined external jihadist groups since 2011, though other estimates put the figure at well over 3,000, with the conservative south and center of the country providing fertile breeding grounds for terrorism.

-Anti-government feeling runs deep in the weather-worn town, where a recently imposed border tax has left many struggling to survive.
-"The government says that we must pay the 30 dinar ($15 USD) tax every time we cross the border but this leaves many people, especially small-time traders, struggling to cover their costs," Mohamed claims.
+Anti-government feeling runs deep in the weather-worn town, where a recently-imposed border tax has left many struggling to survive.
+"The government says that we must pay the 30 dinar (£10 tax every time we cross the border but this leaves many people, especially small-time traders, struggling to cover their costs," Mohamed claims.
 "But the government is blind to Ben Gardane—they don't listen until people take to the streets and cause trouble."

 Since the 2011 revolution, locals have learned to depend on themselves rather than those in power in the Tunisian capital.